britram/rains-prototype/draft-trammell-rains-protocol.md

 valid-until timestamp.
 If a signature has no specified valid-since time (i.e., is valid from the beginning of time until its valid-until timestamp), the valid-since time MAY be null (as in Table 2 in Section 2.3 of {{RFC7049}}).

-Hash chain tokens and their use are specified in the appropriate subsection of this section for the given algorithm identifier.

 Signatures in RAINS are generated over a normalized serialized CBOR object (a Message; or an Assertion, Shard, or Zone section body).
 To normalize and